MazatlanVisit.com - Everything you need to know about visiting and residing in Mazatlán Mexico!

-The malecon is 20+ kilometre long seawall that runs the length of the main bay in Mazatlán along the Avenida del Mar and around a point into Olas Altas next to Paseo Claussen.
-It is a seawall with a large wide sidewalk that fronts the ocean.
-The intent is that there is half for walking and half for bicycling, but this is sometimes blurry!
+The Malecon is 20+ kilometre long seawall that runs the length of the main bay in Mazatlán along the Avenida del Mar and around a point into Olas Altas next to Paseo Claussen.
+It is a seawall with a large wide sidewalk and bicycle lane that front the ocean.
 You will see people walking, running, and bicycling from early morning to late at night.
 The malecon in Mazatlán is one of the longest seawalls in the world!

 Malecon in Mazatlán, Sinaloa, Mexico